Lagrangian neural networks for nonholonomic mechanics: Implementation

 \subsection{Performance}

-In each example, we evaluate the performance of both models by comparing the dynamics obtained from the prediction of the Lagrangian learned from LNN and from LNN-nh models.
-Loss function is taken to be the mean squared error in accelerations.
-For energy and constraint assessment, we simulate 5 different trajectories in the same way we did for training and testing set and compute energy and constraint along these trajectories.
+In each example, we evaluate the performance of both models by considering the dynamics obtained from the prediction of the Lagrangian learned from LNN and from LNN-nh models.
+We compare loss function, predictions, energy and constraint from both models.

+Loss function is taken to be the mean squared error in accelerations, as said before.
+More specifically, for each pair $(q,\dot q)$ and corresponding target $\ddot q_{true}$ we compute the predicted $\ddot q_{pred}$ using the Lagrangian learned with the LNN-nh model and the constraint together with Eq. \eqref{aceleracionesnh}, and the Lagrangian learned with the LNN model together with Eq. \eqref{eq:LNN}.
+Then we take the MSE of the difference $\ddot q_{true}-\ddot q_{pred}$ and sum and normalize over all the minibatch.

+For energy and constraint assessment, we simulate five different trajectories for each model (ten trajectories total) following the process outlined in subsection \ref{sec:datasets} but this time using the Lagrangians learned by the models instead of the true Lagrangian (we call these trajectories \emph{learned} trajectories to distinguish them from the true trajectories).
+We stress that these trajectories are not part of the training nor the testing set, since they are simulated using the models.
+We then compute the true energy and constraint along these learned trajectories.